Business Development Volunteer

 • Fundraising and grant writing experience;

 Required Language Skills

 Peace Corps Ukraine offers a strong, 11-week, pre-service language learning program to get you started with your language learning journey.
 Ukrainian is the national language, and every Volunteer is advantaged by having a language foundation in Ukrainian.
 Volunteers should be prepared to serve in Ukrainian-speaking communities even if they bring Russian language skills.
-However, many communities also speak Russian because Ukraine is a bilingual country.
+However, many communities also speak Russian outside of formal settings, because Ukraine is a bilingual country.
 Volunteers may elect to switch to Russian after training, but their training in Ukrainian will remain an asset.

 Trainees must demonstrate a minimum novice-mid oral proficiency in Ukrainian by the end of pre-service training.

 Prior experience of studying a foreign language will be of use.